DaveFace/Cheeky-Discord-SVN-Hooks/README.md

-# Cheeky Discord SVN Hook(s)
+# Cheeky Discord SVN Hooks

-Ok, it's just one hook really.
-This cheeky little script reacts to a Subversion post-commit action, and sends a nice looking webhook to Discord.
+These hook scripts can be used to send a Webhook to Discord when someone makes a change to a Subversion repository.
+With a few modifications you could make it work for other SVN hooks, too.

+There are two versions: one is a simple bash script, another is a Python script.
+Both do the job, but the Python script grabs a few extra details.
 It looks a little something like this:

 <p align="center">
   <img src="https://github.com/DaveFace/Cheeky-Discord-SVN-Hooks/blob/main/Preview.png"/>